 Electronic Materials and Applications 2015

 Electronic Materials and Applications 2015 addresses emerging needs, opportunities and key challenges in the field of electronic materials and applications.
 Technical presentations highlight advancements in materials and devices for electronics, sensors, energy generation and storage, photovoltaics, and LEDs.
-The January 21–23 event features 11 comprehensive symposia, a special tutorial on thin films, and the always-popular session on learning from failure.
+The January 21–23 event features 11 comprehensive symposia and plenary talks from Kent Budd, 3M; Greg Rohrer, Carnegie Mellon University; and Hiroshi Funakubo, Tokyo Institute of Technology.
+Plan to attend the special Tutorial on thin-films Wednesday, January 21, 7:45 p.m. – 9:45 p.m., and the always-popular session Failure: The greatest teacher Friday, January 23, 5:45 p.m. – 6:45 p.m.

 |Who Should Attend|